If you made any changes in Pure these will be visible here soon.

 I am interested in supervising doctoral students in all areas related to my research interests in sociological, cultural and geographical analyses of race, ethnicity and popular culture.
 In particular, my work addresses: theorising race and racism in football, with particular focus on connecting ideas around Empire, de/coloniality, racialised identities and anti-racist resistance; Black British leisure, musical and sonic cultures and spaces; the experiences of British Asians in sport and leisure; and social, cultural and geographical aspects of the contemporary English seaside and coast, especially the connections between race, whiteness, migration and ‘new’ spaces of multiculture;

-My current PhD students are undertaking research on the experiences of bisexual women in sport, Islam and the 2022 men's FIFA World Cup in Qatar, and tourism in post-Communist Romania.
+My current PhD students are undertaking research on: football fans' engagements with Muslims and Islam at the 2022 men's FIFA World Cup in Qatar; conflicts, protest and resistance around modern Olympic Games; identities and experiences of mixed-race university students; and tourism in post-Communist Romania.

 Approach to teaching

-I am an enthusiastic and passionate educator, and I like to bring to the classroom the same values that underpin my research: the pursuit of social justice; the inclusion of marginalised voices and perspectives; a critical sociological standpoint; and the means to challenge dominant institutions, structures and orthodoxies.
-I try to make my teaching relevant and timely, paying attention to local issues alongside a global perspective.
-At the moment I teach Sport and Social Theory, Power and Politics in Sport, and Racism in Sport and Popular Culture modules.
+I am an enthusiastic and passionate educator, and I like to bring to the classroom the same elements that underpin my research: the pursuit of social justice; the inclusion of marginalised voices and perspectives; a critical sociological standpoint; and the means to challenge dominant institutions, structures and orthodoxies.
+My teaching is underpinned by values of diversity and inclusion, and a practice of theoretically-informed critical thinking.
+I currently teach modules on the politics and sociology of sport.

 Education/Academic qualification